microsoft/PowerPlatformConnectors/independent-publisher-connectors/OpenTriviaDB Proposal- OTDB (Independent Publisher)/README.md

 ### Get a certain number of trivia questions, based on a criteria

-Get a certain amount of questions from the database based on categories such as diffuculty, Question Type and Category.
+Get a certain amount of questions from the database based on categories such as difficulty, Question Type and Category.
 Leaving these options blank will return a random question

 ### Category Lookup